What is the difference between Birthright Israel Foundation and Birthright Israel?

 How does Birthright Israel view pluralism?

-Birthright Israel’s motto is clear and simple: we seek unity without uniformity!
-The diverse makeup of our participants is seen as a great asset and the ultimate example of Jewish pluralism.
-Our approach is to offer each participant an equal place in sharing their voice about Judaism, Israel and identity— irrespective of personal background, political views, religious beliefs or practices, sexual orientation, gender identity etc. Birthright Israel does not endorse any ideological and/or religious line.
-We are 100% pluralistic and inclusive!
+Birthright Israel’s motto is simple: We seek unity without uniformity!
+The diverse makeup of participants is seen as a great asset and the ultimate example of Jewish pluralism.
+Birthright Israel’s approach is to offer each participant an equal opportunity to share and voice their feelings and opinions about Judaism, Israel, and identity—no matter what their personal background, political views, religious beliefs or practices, sexual orientation, gender identity, and so on.
+Birthright Israel is 100 percent pluralistic, inclusive, and does not endorse any ideological, party, or religious line.

 Is Birthright Israel an apolitical organization?

 Unequivocally, yes.
-Birthright Israel is committed to the State of Israel as a sovereign, Jewish and democratic state, and upholds its standing as the historic and eternal homeland of the Jewish people.
-Within that framework, Birthright Israel refrains from any political or ideological partisanship in its platform.
-Birthright Israel promotes a culture of open, safe, pluralistic and meaningful dialogue and seeks to unite young Jewish adults with each other and with the State of Israel.
+Birthright Israel is committed to the State of Israel as a sovereign, Jewish, and democratic state, and upholds its standing as the historic and eternal homeland of the Jewish people.
+Within that framework, Birthright Israel refrains from any political or ideological partisanship.
+Birthright Israel promotes a culture of open, safe, pluralistic, and meaningful dialogue and seeks to unite Jewish young adults and build strong connections to the State of Israel.